clanfear/CSSS508/Lectures/Week11/CSSS508_Week11_broom.md

 When you run  `ggpredict()`, it produces a dataframe with a row for every unique value of a supplied predictor ("independent") variable (`term`).
 Each row contains a predicted value for the outcome ("dependent") variable, plus confidence intervals.
+The argument `interval="prediction"` will give predicted intervals instead.

 ```r